How to Recover Deleted Access Database Objects?

 next arrow

-Method 2: Restore Objects In A Database
+Method 2: Restore from Backup

-If you need to restore one or more Access database objects you have to import Access objects from a backup copy of your database into the missing object’s database.
+If you need to restore one or more Access database objects, you have to import Access objects from a backup copy of your database into the missing object’s database.

-Important: if any other databases or programs are attached with the objects of your database which you are restoring from backup.
+Important: if any other databases or programs are attached to the objects of your database which you are restoring from backup.
 Then it’s been quite difficult to restore the database in the correct location.

-2. For restoring the missing MS Access object, skip up to step no: 3.
+2. For restoring the missing MS Access object, skip up to step 3.
 If you need to replace an Access object having bad or missing data or if the object is inaccessible, then try one of the following steps:

 Suppose, you are restoring a damaged Access database form having named Checkout, then you have the option to rename your damaged form with name Checkout_bad.
 So, this will help you in making an easy contrast between your old form data and new form data.